haliconfr/dayshift-fnaf/README.md

 3D models used can be found here - https://drive.google.com/file/d/1Wc9DfBzK6TTJdr1llv20O2DcPly_LXls/view?usp=sharing

 Just put the Models folder in the Assets folder.
+Also needs TextMeshPro.